marcobarilari/labMONSTER/README.md

 ## Best practices

 - Free up space asap
+- Can you run the analyses you intend to perform on the UCLouvain cluster (e.g. fmriPrep, mriqc, anything that can be run on Octave)?
+If yes, then try to move it there.
 - Delete your user when you know you will not use the monster anymore
 - Book screen and/or cpu time on the calendar `cpp : monster`
 - The monster is a common space so contribute to make it better by sharing issues/solution via this documentation